 I use these to attach my softbox lights to my ceiling.
 Initially I just used the stands that came with the softboxes, but these mounts free up a lot of space on the floor.

 Less expensive alternative to the industry standard SM7B.
 This model has a USB audio interface built in, so you won't need a separate one.
 ALSO, this microphone is a dynamic microphone NOT a condenser microphone like all of my past microphones.
-Dynamic microphones do not require phantom power and pick up less background noise (I no longer use a noise cancelling filter in OBS).
+Dynamic microphones do not require phantom power and pick up less background noise.
+I have this plugged in via USB so I can control the microphone audio separately from the music audio.

 Swivel Mount Studio Microphone Boom Arm.
 There are less expensive options, but this one is heavy duty and the adjustments are butter smooth.
 Also, the microphone I have is expensive, so I wanted to protect my investment with a boom arm that will not easily break down / collapse.